 Snowshoes are available for loan at the Belt Creek Ranger Station located at 4234 US Highway 89 North.
 The station is located between the towns of Neihart and Monarch.
 Their hours of operation are Monday through Friday from 8 am to 4:30 pm.

-This story originally appeared in Carve (p.4), December 2010
+A version of this story originally appeared in Carve (p.4), December 2010